In times of grief, we often turn to symbols that offer solace and meaning.

-Incorporating an angel figure into a memorial can have a unique, personal meaning for each person, bringing peace to families and friends of a lost loved one.
+Incorporating an angel figure into a memorial can hold a deeply personal meaning for each individual, offering a sense of connection to their loved one who has passed on.

-If you've seen an angel monument before, you’ve probably noticed that there are different positions that these figures can take.
-These different poses can represent different messages:
+If you've encountered an angel monument before, you may have noticed the different positions these figures can take.
+Each pose carries its own unique symbolism:

-Angels with their heads bowed may symbolize grief, sometimes when mourning a sudden or unexpected death.
+An angel memorial with its heads bowed may symbolize grief, sometimes when mourning a sudden or unexpected death.

-An angel weeping signifies grief over a loved one.
+A crying angel statue represents grief over a loved one.

 How Angel Statues Are Made and Placed

-The other common material option is bronze.
-If selected, bronze is typically mounted on a granite or cement base in accordance with cemetery rules and regulations.
-In the examples below, you’ll see the headstone is made of granite, with a bronze statue attached to the top.
+Bronze memorials are often mounted on a granite or cement base in accordance with cemetery regulations.
+In this case, the headstone is typically made of granite, with a bronze angel statue attached to the top.